|Nutrition Facts (per serving)|

 Gather the ingredients.

-Place coriander, cumin, turmeric, red chilies, coconut and chopped garlic in a bowl and mix.
+Place coriander, cumin, turmeric, chili powder, dried coconut, and chopped garlic in a bowl and mix until combined.

 Add the tamarind paste to the spice mix a little at a time to get a thick paste.
 Add salt to taste and mix well.

 Fill the slits in the eggplants with this spice paste.
-Keep aside.
+Set them aside.

 Heat the oil in a pan (on a medium flame) till hot.
 Add the mustard seeds, dry red chilies, and curry leaves and cook till spluttering stops.
 Add the eggplants and gently stir.